An easy gazpacho recipe, this cold Spanish soup goes gourmet with canned crab spooned over top.

 Sign up today and cook along with me!

 This post may contain affiliate links which means if you click through and make a purchase, the seller pays me a commission.
 It does not increase the price you pay.

-Registered dietitian nutritionist Judy Barbe is a cooking teacher, recipe developer, and author of Your 6-Week Guide to LiveBest, Simple Solutions for Fresh Food and Well-Being.Print
+Registered dietitian nutritionist Judy Barbe is a cooking teacher, recipe developer, and author of Your 6-Week Guide to LiveBest, Simple Solutions for Fresh Food and Well-Being with a passion for delicious food.Print

 This cold Spanish soup is a refreshing, quick meal solution.